 Protect your business from insider threats

 An insider threat is a risk to an organization caused by employees, former employees, business contractors, or third-party associates.
 They can access critical data about your company, which can cause harmful effects through greed, malice, or simply through ignorance and carelessness.
 A growing problem, this can put employees and customers at risk or cause significant financial damage.

 Another form of insider threat is any third party you bring into your network.
 When you bring a new vendor or supplier onboard, you create a new endpoint that can mean vulnerability.
-That’s why it’s essential to do a detailed assessment of each potential third party before onboarding, verifying that they are a legitimate business and won’t leave you open for any attacks.
+That’s why it’s essential to assess each potential third party before onboarding, verifying that they are a legitimate business and won’t leave you open for any attacks.
 Solutions like Markaaz, an all-in-one platform to help small businesses interact with suppliers and vendors verified to the highest standards, help companies mitigate risk and reduce their exposure.

 The bottom line

 Markaaz offers you features that help you create a secure network.
-Our goal is to simplify your processes so you can get back to business.
+We aim to simplify your processes so you can get back to business.
 We are the world’s first comprehensive platform to give small businesses the tools to discover new suppliers, manage them, and improve their cash flow.
-The pre-verified 119M+ companies listed on our platform undergo rigorous verification to ensure authenticity, legality, and good standing.
+The pre-verified companies listed on our platform undergo rigorous verification to ensure authenticity, legality, and good standing.
 Creating a trusted network of suppliers can be a full-time job in itself, which is why we pre-verify all the businesses on our platform.
 Join Markaaz today to gain access to our transformative features.